04/05/1974 - 02/11/1974

 The Philippines and West Germany shared a pavilion, with the former focusing on the beauty of tradition while the latter showcased technology and its impact on environmental issues.

 The Australian pavilion featured an opera house modelled on the iconic Sydney Opera House.
 After the shows, performers were invited to parties organised on the rooftop terrace.

 The Spokane Expo was a platform for the discussion of environmental issues, including local topics such as the protection of the Spokane River with its rapids and waterfalls.
 The environmental protection focus of the Expo was recognised and praised by the United Nations on the occasion of the first ever UN World Environment Day in 1974.
 At a time when environmental concerns were not mainstream, the Expo’s 5.6 million visitors left with new thoughts about sustainability and the state of the planet.

 Following the Expo, the site was converted in Riverfront Park, which is popular with locals and offers visitors a stunning view of the Spokane Falls.
-Year-round entertainment is available in the park, including a gondola, sports competitions and film festivals in the original IMAX theatre.
+Year-round entertainment is available in the park, including a gondola and sports competitions.
 The former United States pavilion is used as an ice rink during the winter months, and serves a range of other functions throughout the rest of the year.